pip-chang/My-Project/README.md

 4. Building Desired Corpora

-There are idfferent ways one can build a corpus, usually dependent on with what tools one explores the corpus with.
+There are different ways one can build a corpus, usually dependent on with what tools one explores the corpus with.
 As I intend to explore the corpus using AntConc, a freeware corpus analysis toolkit, who can import txt files, the script `corpus.ipynb` can sample and filter needed data and export them in a txt file.

-If you don't change anything and run every cell in the script in order, it will extract a certain number of non-mod-made comments from the sample data that are longer than 50 tokens containing at least one of the keywords "community, subreddit, identity, belonging, group, people".
+If you don't change anything and run every cell in the script in order, it will extract a certain number of non-mod-made comments from the sample data that are longer than 50 tokens containing at least one of the keywords "community, Subreddit, identity, belonging, group, people".
 (The process might take a few minutes.)
 I used regex to match all the different forms of the keywords.
 One can also use nltk to lemmatize the texts, but it is not really necessary here.
 Each txt files has no more than 20000 entries to ensure AntConc works more smoothly, even though it can handle up to 10 million words.

 5. Exploring Corpora